mark-thompson01/RDP-Brute-Force-Attack-and-Remote-Login/README.md

 ![RDPBFLab2.PNG](Images/RDPBFLab2.PNG)

-## Using Hydra to run a brute force login scan on the target using the rdp protocol
+## Using Hydra to run a brute force login scan on the target using the rdp protocol in conjunction with the rockyou.txt wordlist

 ![RDPBFLab3.PNG](Images/RDPBFLab3.PNG)